June 4, 2021

 - Chocolate Banana Pudding Pops

 - Strawberry Cheesecake Ice Cream Sandwiches

 Pineapple Whip | Homemade Dole Whip

-- 20-ounce can crushed pineapple or 3 cups fresh or frozen pieces
+- 20 ounce can crushed pineapple , or 3 cups fresh or frozen pineapple pieces

 - 14 ounce can full-fat coconut milk

-- In a blender, combine the crushed pineapple, coconut milk, and maple syrup if using.
-Blend until smooth.
+- In a blender, combine all the ingredients and blend on medium speed until smooth.
 Continue to blending, increasing the power to high for 1 minute (this high-speed blend is what gives it a whipped texture).